 - There is no concept of a chunk in a federated database.
 Any chunk-related operation is invalid, for example SPLIT CHUNK and MOVE CHUNK. - The Data Guard broker configuration is not set up or managed by the system in federated database, because the existing shards may already have been set up with their own high availability configurations.
-Operations such as SET DATAGUARD_PROPERTY or MODIFY SHARDSPACE are not supported. - Oracle GoldenGate configuration is not supported. - The CREATE SHARD command is not supported.
+Operations such as SET DATAGUARD_PROPERTY or MODIFY SHARDSPACE are not supported. - The CREATE SHARD command is not supported.